hangulu/expandharvard/writeup.md

 Harvard, MIT, and Cambridge are often thought of as one, but there are people within the city that do not have access to the resources of these Universities, but are affected negatively by their presence.
 Businesses and families have been priced out, making the way for more capital-rich businesses and entities tied to the universities.
 These universities also refuse to pay anywhere close to the full amount of the PILOT, further offsetting the burden of operation onto the residents.

 Harvard University is quite aware of their impact and the possible backlash they may face from residents.
 Allston residents have long been uncomfortable with these expansions, forcing Harvard to make property purchases under fake names.
-Former head of Harvard Real Estate Incorporated and former vice-president for administration, Sally Zeckhauser, [said](https://harvardmagazine.com/2011/09/building-and-buying-a-campus) that as Harvard expanded within Cambridge, it began bumping against:
+Former head of Harvard Real Estate Inc. and former vice-president for administration, Sally Zeckhauser, [said](https://harvardmagazine.com/2011/09/building-and-buying-a-campus) that as Harvard expanded within Cambridge, it began bumping against:

 > "mature neighborhoods with sophisticated and politically active residents often seeking to preserve things just as they were.”